 The school welcomes parental support to encourage students to come to school dressed neatly and practically for a working day.
 A full uniform list can be found on our website.
+The School Uniform Policy can be found here.

 EXTRA- CURRICULAR ACTIVITIES